2025 Fremantle Football Club season: Overview

-Overall, 's 2025 season was a successful one with them returning to Finals for the first time since 2022. recorded their equal second most wins in a season, with 16, though however only managed them a 6th place at the end of the Home and Away season.
-2025 came with the retirements of legends Nat Fyfe and Michael Walters, the emergence of a young star in Murphy Reid and as cult hero in Patrick Voss.
-Caleb Serong won his 3rd Doig Medal in a row and Josh Treacy topped the club goal kicking charts for the second year in a row with 44 goals.
+Overall, Fremantle's 2025 season was a successful one with them returning to Finals for the first time since 2022. recorded their equal second most wins in a season, with 16, though however that only managed them a 6th place at the end of the Home and Away season.
+2025 came with the retirements of legends Nat Fyfe and Michael Walters, the emergence of a young star in Murphy Reid and a cult hero in Patrick Voss.
+Caleb Serong won his 3rd Doig Medal in a row and Josh Treacy topped the club goal kicking charts for the second consecutive year with 44 goals.